KalaMiDeviL/Feedback/README.md

 - The issue is practically guaranteed to be on your end.
 This is not tech support, please check the IRC.
 The link is below.
 - Update to Java 8.
 Uninstall Java 6.
 - Update your mods!
-Use mods ONLY from http://teamcofh.com/downloads.
+Use mods ONLY from http://teamcofh.com/downloads or https://www.curseforge.com/members/TeamCoFH/projects.
 - Be sure you do not have duplicates of mods.
 - Make sure you've done the above.
 - Seriously, if you are crashing on startup, it is almost certainly something you have done incorrectly.